xe-nvdk/rtcollector/README.md

 # rtcollector

 > A modular, RedisTimeSeries-native observability agent.
-> Designed for developers, tinkerers, and infrastructure teams who want full control over metrics collection — without the bloat.
+> Designed for developers, tinkerers, and infrastructure teams who want full control over metrics collection, without the bloat.

 ---

 ## 🧠 What is `rtcollector`?

-`rtcollector` is a lightweight, plugin-based agent for collecting system and application metrics — and pushing them to [RedisTimeSeries](https://redis.io/docs/interact/data-types/timeseries/).
+`rtcollector` is a lightweight, plugin-based agent for collecting system and application metrics, and pushing them to [RedisTimeSeries](https://redis.io/timeseries/).

 It works like [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/), but is designed specifically for the Redis Stack ecosystem.